TransAlta Corporation (TAC): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-For more information on the company's guiding principles, visit: Mission Statement, Vision, & Core Values of TransAlta Corporation (TAC).
+To understand the core principles driving these decisions, you should review the company's long-term objectives: Mission Statement, Vision, & Core Values of TransAlta Corporation (TAC).

 TransAlta Corporation (TAC) Ownership Structure